salesforce-marketingcloud/FuelSDK-Node-Auth/README.md

 });

-// Initialization with extra options var refreshToken = ""; // Used with SSO - will be created for you if not provided var accessToken  = ""; // Used with SSO - will be created for you if not provided var expiration   = ""; // Used with SSO - will be created for you if not provided var authUrl      = "https://auth.exacttargetapis.com/v1/requestToken"; //this is the default
+// Initialization with extra options var authUrl      = "https://auth.exacttargetapis.com/v1/requestToken"; //this is the default var accessToken  = ""; // Used with SSO - will be created for you if not provided var refreshToken = ""; // Used with SSO - will be created for you if not provided

 var FuelAuthClient = new FuelAuth({
 	clientId: myClientId // required
 	, clientSecret: myClientSecret // required
 	, authUrl: authUrl
+	, accessToken: accessToken
 	, refreshToken: refreshToken
-	, accessToken: accessToken
-	, expiration: expiration
 });
 ```
 ## Examples